danidiaz/aprobar/notes.md

 - "Testing a restful api with mocha and chai." https://scotch.io/tutorials/test-a-node-restful-api-with-mocha-and-chai

 - "it’s straightforward to generate your tests dynamically.
-No special syntax is required"
+No special syntax is required".

 - The main combinators of Mocha seem to be "describe" (which can be nested) and "it".
 Example of nested "describe":